-- > The rest of the alum solution from Experiment 9
+- The rest of the alum solution from Experiment 8

-- > 2 Wooden spatulas
+- > 2 wooden spatulas

-- > Empty, labeled jelly jar
+- > Empty, labeled glass jar

 - > Pot with hot water (no longer boiling)

 - > Paper towels

 - > Pot holders

 - > Distilled water

-- Stone (about 3 cm, with a rough but flat surface)
+- > Small rock (about 3 cm, with a rough but flat surface)

-- 1. Pour the rest of the solution with the crystal sediment from Experiment 9 into a jelly jar. - 2.
-Set the open jelly jar in a pot of hot water and stir with the wooden spatula until everything is dissolved. - 3.
-Carefully take the jar with the solution out of the pot (caution, it is hot!) and place a stone in it.
-Be careful not to splash any of the hot solution. - As the solution cools in a quiet spot, crystals will quickly form on the bottom of the jar and on the stone itself. - 5.
-Fish out the stone with one or two wooden spatulas before it has a chance to get too firmly embedded in the crystals growing on the bottom of the jar.
+- Pour the rest of the solution with the crystal sediment from Experiment 8 into a glass iar. - Set the open glass jar in a pot of hot water and stir with the wooden spatula until everything is dissolved. - Carefully take the jar with the solution out of the pot (caution, it is hot!) and place a small rock in it.
+Be careful not to splash any of the hot solution. - 4.
+As the solution cools in a quiet spot, crystals will quickly form on the bottom of the jar and on the rock itself. - 5.
+Fish out the rock with one or two wooden spatulas before it has a chance to get too firmly embedded in the crystals growing on the bottom of the jar.
 Optionally, heat the solution again and repeat the entire process to make the crystals grow even larger. - 6.
-Finally, let the stone dry on a paper towel.
-It works just as well with the evaporation method (as in Experiment 4).
+Finally, let the rock dry on a paper towel.
+It works just as well with the evaporation method (as in Experiment 3).
 That method takes longer, but the crystals grow larger.

-Crystals separate out of the supersaturated solution, especially on the rough surface of the stone.
+Crystals separate out of the supersaturated solution, especially on the rough surface of the rock.
 In nature, you can often find crystals on chunks of rock.
 In this experiment, you made your own artificial version.

-EXPERIMENTS 11, 12, AND 13
+EXPERIMENTS 10, 11, AND 12

-Even though all the chemicals in this kit form colorless crystals, you have now made colored alum crystals by using the dye tablets.
+You have now made many colored alum crystals using the dye tablets.
 As the crystals grow, small quantities of dye become integrated into the crystal structure - exactly how much depends on how much dye you use and also on chance.